helvecioneto/goes2repro/README.md

 # GOES2REPRO

 GOES2REPRO is a utility script that leverages functions from the **goes2go** library, but focuses on downloading, cropping, and reprojecting GOES satellite data.
-It processes Level 2 (L2) data, allowing users to download data, crop it to a specific geographic area, and reproject it into the EPSG:4326 coordinate reference system.
+Allowing users to download data, crop it to a specific geographic area, and reproject it into the EPSG:4326 coordinate reference system.
 The script provides flexibility for selecting different products, channels, and satellites, with easy integration for parallel processing.

 ## Features